jrialland/asgiri/README.md

 # Asgiri

-A high-performance ASGI server implementation supporting both HTTP/1.1 and HTTP/2 protocols with automatic protocol detection.
+A high-performance ASGI server implementation supporting HTTP/1.1, HTTP/2, and HTTP/3 protocols with automatic protocol detection and seamless switching.

 ## Lore

 Deep in the hills of Kandy, Sri Lanka, stands the [Asgiri Maha Viharaya](https://en.wikipedia.org/wiki/Asgiri_Maha_Viharaya) — a sacred monastery that has been a beacon of wisdom and preservation for centuries.
 As the headquarters of the Asgiriya Chapter of Siyam Nikaya, this ancient temple holds the solemn duty of safeguarding one of Buddhism's most precious relics: the sacred tooth relic of Buddha.

 Just as the monastery has faithfully served countless pilgrims across the ages, handling their requests with grace and precision, so too does this server aim to serve your web traffic.
-Like the monks who maintain both ancient traditions (the sacred tooth relic) and adapt to modern times, Asgiri the server bridges the old (HTTP/1.1) and the new (HTTP/2, QUIC), automatically detecting which protocol each client speaks and responding with wisdom.
+Like the monks who maintain both ancient traditions (the sacred tooth relic) and adapt to modern times, Asgiri the server bridges the old (HTTP/1.1), the new (HTTP/2), and the cutting edge (HTTP/3), automatically detecting which protocol each client speaks and responding with wisdom.

 The name `asgiri` reminds us that good software, like good monasteries, should be:
 - **Reliable** — Standing strong through the centuries